Skip to main content

 A person handwriting a list of items.

 Whether you’re working with a web development agency to build a website from scratch or you’re completely redesigning an existing website, there will inevitably be resources required on your end.
 While your content, design and development teams will be there to support you every step of the way, there are commitments on the client side that are important to budget time for.
-Having an idea of what’s expected from you and your organization before embarking on the journey of working with a web development agency will not only make the whole build process run smoother but will result in a more effective website that more clearly represents your brand.
+Knowing what’s expected from you and your organization before beginning work with a web development agency will not only make the build process run smoother, it will also result in a more effective website that clearly represents your brand.

-To help give you an idea of what’s expected from our clients, we’ve gathered together frequently asked client questions from every phase of the web design and development process.
+To help give you an idea of what’s expected from our clients, we’ve compiled the answers to some of the most frequently asked client questions from every phase of the web design and development process.

 • How should I build my internal website team?